mariokerciku/wiki-daprworkshop/Lab-02-Adding-Dapr-sidecars.md

 ## Additional dependencies for Dapr
 Since Dapr requires a number of extra dependencies for a state store, pub sub and telemetry, simple versions such as Redis Cache and Zipkin are used for local development.
-You will add these to the docker-compose file as well, below the sidecar definitions.
+You will add these to the docker-compose.override file as well, below the sidecar definitions.

 ```yaml
   redis: